 The Impact on the economy

-These can be great times for those who have put in the work, and a drastic wake up call for those who have not.
-If you have built your business on the reliance of new construction installs and not repeat income of PMA’s, the next 12 to 18 months may be very challenging, especially if you are looking to sell.
-Hopefully you have the ability to withstand it, and make corrections so the next time it happens you are better prepared.
+These can be great times for those who have put in the work.
+And a drastic wake up call for those who have not.
+If you have built your business on the reliance of new construction installs and not repeat income of PMA’s, the next 12 to 18 months may be very challenging.
+Especially if you are looking to sell.
+Hopefully you have the ability to withstand it.
+And make corrections so the next time it happens you are better prepared.
 With my industry knowledge, I’m happy to discuss how I believe COVID-19 could affect selling your HVAC business and what you can do to reduce the impact.

-I pray that your families and loved ones remain safe and healthy during these uncertain times, and if I can help out in any way please let me know.
+I pray that your families and loved ones remain safe and healthy during these uncertain times.
+If I can help out in any way please let me know.